luapower/luapower-all/tr.md

 of the last word as opposed to only the last space character is that when there's multiple trailing space characters, editing that whitespace will place the cursor beyond the text box boundaries, which depending on the context might even render the cursor invisible.
-Because of that, we take a different approach, and only collapse the last space character and not the entire whitespace when doing line-wrapping.
+Because of that, I have chosen to only collapse the last space character and not the entire whitespace when doing line-wrapping.

 Another subtle point is that in RTL runs, this logically-trailing whitespace is visually at the beginning of the word, thus the glyph run that contains it (along with its cursor positions) must be shifted one space-character to the left.
 The segment's `x` field contains this adjustment.

+The cursor position following the space character on a wrapped line can be enabled by setting `cursor.wrapped_space = true`.
+If you do that, make sure to provide enough non-clipped margins on both sides of the text box so that the cursor is not clipped at that position.